zoekelepiri/Statistical-Data-Analysis/README.md

 The file includes 26 variables, which are described in detail in the variable view tab.
 The aim of the research is to create a model for the sale price of the property and to find relationships between the rest of the property's characteristics. <br/>
 The primary objective is to explore this dataset using various data analysis techniques, including descriptive statistics, exploratory analysis, correlation analysis, and regression modeling.
-Specifically, we employ linear regression and k-nearest neighbors (KNN) regression models to predict housing prices, utilizing separate training and test datasets and make a comparison of them.
+Specifically, we employ linear regression and k-nearest neighbors (KNN) regression models to predict housing prices, utilizing separate training and test datasets and make a comparison of them.<br/>
 <b>Dataset:</b> http://www.amstat.org/publications/jse/v19n3/decock/DataDocumentation.txt

 # Main Methods of Data Analysis